kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

   const utf8Encode = new TextEncoder();
   const toSign = utf8Encode.encode('Hello World');

-  // Will use the authentication provided to the `executeJs` call from the sdk on the client. const signature = await Lit.Actions.signAndCombineEcdsa({
+  // Will use the authentication provided to the "executeJs" call from the sdk on the client. const signature = await Lit.Actions.signAndCombineEcdsa({
     toSign,
     publicKey,